lvpp/sigma/README.md

 ### Process your own molecules

-If you can't wait for us to process your molecues (or if you don't want to) you can can **process** your own molecules.
+If you can't wait for us to process your molecules (or if you don't want to) you can can **process** your own molecules.

 Just **clone** or download this repository and then